-This greek tahini dressing is the kind of recipe I keep for days when I want familiar food without making the kitchen feel like a project.
+This Greek Tahini Dressing is the kind of recipe I keep for days when I want familiar food without making the kitchen feel like a project.
 I like recipes with a few honest signals: a clear smell when they are close, a texture I can test with a spoon or fingertip, and leftovers that still taste good the next day.

 The amounts here are a little specific, so I treat them with respect.
 I measure the fresh parsley, extra-virgin olive oil, lemon juice, garlic carefully, then use my eyes and nose for the final call.
 That combination is usually what keeps a home recipe from tasting either timid or overworked.